What is Delivery Versus Payment?

 if (settlement.isAutoSettled && isSettlementApproved(settlementId)) {

-try this.executeSettlement(settlementId) {
+try this.executeSettlementInner(msg.sender, settlementId) {

 // Success

-} catch Error(string memory reason) {
+catch Error(string memory reason) {

 // Revert with reason string

-emit SettlementAutoExecutionFailedReason(settlementId, msg.sender, reason);
+emit SettlementExecutionFailedReason(settlementId, msg.sender, true, reason);

-} catch Panic(uint errorCode) {
+} catch Panic(uint256 errorCode) {

 // Revert due to serious error (eg division by zero)

-emit SettlementAutoExecutionFailedPanic(settlementId, msg.sender, errorCode);
+emit SettlementExecutionFailedPanic(settlementId, msg.sender, true, errorCode);

 } catch (bytes memory lowLevelData) {